janearc/cooking/recipes/bread/pastry/flaky-dough.md

 Working with pastry has been described by my friend Kim as "a race" – you need to keep the dough cold.
 Once it has warmed up and the fats have gone liquid, the game is up and the dough must be returned to the refrigerator.
 Accordingly, when your kitchen is quite cold (such as in the fall/winter or the middle of the night), this is an ideal time to make pastries.

 A trick I have learned is to let the dough ball freeze solid, and then chop it into small "blocks" with a knife, and use a rolling pin to rapidly work those back into a workable mass with the rolling pin, including the end (you *do* use a french rolling pin, right?).
 A fully-frozen ball of pastry dough is hard to work with but is the closest to the temperature you need.

+notes on doubling
+---
+I have doubled and quadrupled this recipe without much issue.
+The problem this presents is that the resulting ball of dough becomes too large to work with two hands, or in the bowl you are working.
+You eventually have to break it back down into smaller balls of dough.
+Accordingly, while you can "make a whole lot of this recipe at once," it makes sense to do it in stages; prepare the butter/shortening all at once, and then cut it into the flour into stages so that you create a 2.5-cup ball of flour (rather than a 5-cup ball).
+Note that ten cups of flour (quadruple this recipe) is nearly five pounds, or almost an entire bag (and is an entire tub of earth balance butter).
+It is unmanagable in terms of being able to fold, cut, roll out, etc. The recipe *works*, but needs to be handled carefully.